albertkjoller/knowledgeVQA/running_commands/README.md

 In `experiments/modules/classifiers/...`:
 - Set the optimal dropout value in the classifier module.
     - In: `embeddings.yaml`.
+--->

 In `experiments/...`:
-- Import the best triple modality fusion module in upcoming experiments.
+- Import the best fusion module for upcoming experiments.
    - In: `ablation1/...`, `ablation2/...` and `ablation3/...`.

 ### After Ablation 1